-Black cohosh, also known as Squaw root, is a woodland perennial and yields tiny white flowers that bloom in the spring.
+Black cohosh, also known as Squaw root, is a woodland perennial and yields tiny white flowers in the spring.

 Some plants have green or vibrant yellow flowers.